 Centralized treatment systems involve pooling wastewater collection and treatment for a large number of users.
-This may be managed by an urban municipality or a group of municipalities or the authority at hand.
-Many collection networks serve a wide perimeter of dwellings, routing wastewater to a single treatment plant with a high
+This may be an urban municipality or a group of municipalities.
+Many collection networks serve a wide perimeter of dwellings, routing wastewater to a single treatment plant with a high treatment capacity.
+The treatment processes used for this type of centralized system are known as "intensive".
+Typical is the activated sludge process.